 You're it...for now

-Mission: Acquisitions & Contracts
+Acquisitions & Contracts

-“Morning, Captain.
-Or whatever passes for morning when you don’t have windows.”
+"Morning, Captain.
+Or whatever passes for morning when you don't have windows."
 He glanced back into the open panel.
-“Couldn’t sleep.
-New ship jitters, I guess.
-Plus this one was out of alignment by point-three percent.”
+"Couldn't sleep.
+New ship jitters I guess.
+Plus this one was out of alignment by point three percent."
 He tapped the manifold lightly with the spanner.
-“Nothing catastrophic, but it would’ve bugged me if I left it alone.”
+"Nothing catastrophic but it would've bugged me if I left it alone."

-Zedd pushed off the wall and stepped closer, eyes flicking briefly to the exposed components.
-“You catch things like that before they turn into problems.
-That’s a good habit.”
+Zedd pushed off the wall and stepped closer, his eyes flicking briefly to the exposed components.
+"You catch things like that before they turn into problems.
+That's a good habit to have."

 Zedd let out a breath that might have been a laugh.
 "We're going to need people who listen."